mevdschee/usb-soft-kvm/README.md

 # USB Soft KVM

-USB Soft KVM uses a keyboard monitor service that monitors the connection status of a specified keyboard and automatically switches display inputs using ddccontrol.
+USB Soft KVM uses a keyboard monitor service that monitors the connection status of a specified USB connected keyboard and automatically switches display inputs using ddccontrol based on the connection status.
+This way you can have KVM functionality using only a USB switch.

 This setup assumes:
 - **Keyboard disconnected** (laptop mode): Switches to input 17 (HDMI)